 Runner Hollie Sick has worked in running retail for over eight years, and she helped point out the main difference: movement style.

 As Sick explained, "Cross-trainers are usually designed for lateral movement, whereas running shoes are designed for forward motion."
 That may mean the cushioning and stability of training shoes aren't where they need to be for a run, though the shoes may work fine for moving side to side while playing basketball or tennis.

 A cross trainer could have less cushioning than you might need for pounding the pavement, which could potentially put you at risk for an injury.
 On the other hand, a running sneaker may negatively impact your performance when you're cross-training.
 For instance, the amount of cushioning in a running shoe could put you at risk for an injury when weight training, which typically requires a flatter shoe.

 While a running shoe may sometimes support cross-training, the other way around doesn't always work.
 "Cross-trainers don't support going long distances, and they often have leather or reinforced sides, which makes them bulkier," Sick noted.

 Nobody wants to lug extra weight when running, so the lighter, the better.
 Running shoes are typically more breathable with a lot of mesh, which not only keeps your feet cooler but prevents blisters.

-Speaking of blisters: You may require a larger size running sneaker than cross trainer, since your feet may swell on a run, giving you a one-way ticket to losing a toenail.
+Speaking of blisters: You may require a larger-size running sneaker than a cross-trainer, since your feet may swell on a run, giving you a one-way ticket to losing a toenail.
 (Ouch!)